henryoier/leetcode/Leetcode Log.md

 395_LongestSubstringWithAtLeastKRepeatingCharacter 3Y
 Recursively solve this problem, use a count array to reduce count the times of a character every time.

+394_DecodeString 1Y
+Recursively solve it.

+392_IsSubsequence 2Y
+1 MLE and TLE DP
+2 Search every char of s in t.